hpc/charliecloud/doc/ch-run_desc.rst

 The second is a SquashFS filesystem archive, available if :code:`ch-run` is linked with the optional :code:`libsquashfuse_ll`.
 This is accomplished by mounting the filesystem, servicing its FUSE requests, and unmounting it all within :code:`ch-run`.
-See :code:`--mount` above for details on the mount point.
+See :code:`--mount` above to set the mount point location.

 Prior versions of Charliecloud provided wrappers for the :code:`squashfuse` and :code:`squashfuse_ll` SquashFS mount commands and :code:`fusermount -u` unmount command.
-These are no longer provided because we concluded they had minimal value-add over the standard, unwrapped commands.
+We removed these because we concluded they had minimal value-add over the standard, unwrapped commands.

 .. warning::

    Currently, Charliecloud unmounts the SquashFS filesystem when user command :code:`CMD`'s process exits.
 It does not monitor any of its child processes.
-Therefore, user commands that spawn multiple processes and the parent exits before the children (e.g., some daemons) will have the image unmounted from underneath them.
+Therefore, if the user command spawns child processes and then exits before them (e.g., some daemons), those children will have the image unmounted from underneath them.
 In this case, the workaround is to mount/unmount using external tools.
 We expect to remove this limitation in a future version.